ampolic/blockable/README.md

 name (the unique name of this import)
 label (the non unique label of this import)

-Folder-based collections (or data-based collections) are created in a similar way except you place the above directory inside the list of collections.
+Folder-based collections (or data-based collections) are created in a similar way except you replace the "files" key with an import one pointing to the collections layout.

 Next place a fields.json file in every template folder.
 This file should contain a list of each Netlify field for that template and, if necessary, the above import dictionary for any extra templates used.